rapidsai/spark-examples/getting-started-guides/csp/gcp/gcp.md

 ### Step 4.
 [Optional] Submit Sample Apps
 #### 4a) Submit Scala Spark App on GPUs

-Please build the `sample_xgboost_apps jar` with dependencies as specified in the [guide] (/getting-started-guides/building-sample-apps/scala.md) and place the jar file (`sample_xgboost_apps-0.1.4-jar-with-dependencies.jar`) under the `gs://$GCS_BUCKET/spark-gpu` folder.
+Please build the `sample_xgboost_apps jar` with dependencies as specified in the [guide](/getting-started-guides/building-sample-apps/scala.md) and place the jar file (`sample_xgboost_apps-0.1.4-jar-with-dependencies.jar`) under the `gs://$GCS_BUCKET/spark-gpu` folder.
 To do this you can either drag and drop files from your local machine into the GCP [storage browser](https://console.cloud.google.com/storage/browser/rapidsai-test-1/?project=nv-ai-infra&organizationId=210881545417), or use the [gsutil cp](https://cloud.google.com/storage/docs/gsutil/commands/cp) as shown before to do this from a command line.

 Use the following commands to submit sample Scala app on this GPU cluster.